delphix/virtualization-sdk/docs/References/Glossary.md

 An object on the Delphix Engine that holds information related to a [virtual dataset](#virtual-dataset).

 ## YAML
 YAML is a simple language often used for configuration files.
-Plugins define their [manifest](#manifest) using YAML.
+Plugins define their [plugin config](#plugin-config) using YAML.